-By investing in a customer education program, your employees will attend to complex issues quicker because fewer tickets are in the queue.
-A reduced number of support tickets also means fewer employees dedicated to responding to them.
-While you teach your customers how to use their product knowledge to solve their issues, your support team can focus on more important tasks.
+Investing in a customer education program will make your employees attend to complex issues quicker because fewer tickets are in the queue.
+Reduced support tickets also mean fewer employees dedicated to responding to them.
+While you teach your customers how to use their product knowledge to solve their issues, your support team can focus on more critical tasks.
 That not only decreases your support costs but also decreases users’ frustration.
 Ultimately, that will result in customer satisfaction and available resources for other critical business tasks.

 6. Improved Product Development

 Now that we know a customer education program can reduce the number of tickets in the queue, let’s focus on the remaining ones.
-As users become more familiar with your product, their support tickets will consist of less basic, repetitive questions.
-Instead, they will become a great source of information on which features need to be improved or implemented.
-In a way, they are unsolicited feedback on your product.
+As users become more familiar with your product, their support tickets will be less basic, repetitive questions.
+Instead, they will become a great source of information on which features must be improved or implemented.
+In a way, this is unsolicited feedback on your product.

-Even the best teams occasionally miss something along the development process.
-Reading a high-quality support ticket gives you the data you need to make smart product decisions.
+Even the best teams occasionally need to catch up on something along the development lifecycle process.
+Reading a high-quality support ticket gives you the data to make smart product decisions.
 After all, no amount of customer research can replace the knowledge gathered by your support team.
-They are the ones who talk to customers, hear about their frustrations, joys, product requests, solutions, and more.
-Ensuring they get to receive high-quality tickets by educating your customers will do wonders for your product development.
+They are the ones who talk to customers and hear about their frustrations, joys, product requests, solutions, and more.
+Ensuring they receive high-quality tickets by educating your customers will do wonders for your product development.

 8. Improved Customer Adoption and Engagement

-By now, you probably realize that neglecting customer education might cost your business more than you think.
+You probably realize that customer education is an important initiative.
 But could it also influence user engagement and adoption?
 Absolutely!

-The customer education program has a direct impact on:
+The customer education program has a direct impact on the following:

 - Product usage rate: if they know how to use your product, they will do it more often